neilkrupa/UNI-GroupProject-MoleQuest/README.md

 * Use 2 spaces for indentation, not tabs.
 You can edit Visual Studio to insert 2 spaces whenever you hit the tab key.
 * Every .h should have include guards (http://google-styleguide.googlecode.com/svn/trunk/cppguide.html#The__define_Guard)
 * Lines should be no longer than 80 columns long
+* Includes should be added to "stdafx.h" to improve performance as opposed to adding them to the .cc files
+* Don't include anything in .h files